The Job Listing page

 Unlike Category & Type filters that support multiple selections, you can only use one Job Type at a time for filtering.

-Once you perform a search on the Job listing page, the search filter shows a link to an RSS feed.
+Once you search on the Job listing page, the search filter shows a link to an RSS feed.
 This feed link contains a list of active jobs on your site filtered by your search criteria.
 You can use this RSS feed link as a direct link to a list of jobs filtered by the search criteria.

 The Resumes listing page